Arhopala staudingeri

-The forewing length is about 21 mm.
+transverse spots.
+Under surface ochreous-yellow, towards the hind-margin paler, before the marginal area a dark transverse line, in the hindwing an angular one; anal area as above.
 The nominotypical subspecies is distributed on Bohol, Leyte, Panaon, Mindanao and Samar islands.
 The subspecies A. s. castagnedai is on Luzon and Marinduque islands.
 The subspecies A. s. negrosiana is found on Negros Island.